 This is a beautiful process to see, and one of the outcomes it provides is the freedom and ability for the children to wholeheartedly use their imaginations and speak their ideas more readily and openly, without worry of rejection from their peers.
 It opens the children up to learning, by eliminating the distraction for the need to defend oneself from hurtful interactions.
 Hurtful interactions absorb energy and refocus the whole group in a negative direction.
 In the Forest School we have found a way of refocusing the potentially negative energy thus creating a greatly effective learning environment.
 All around it is a wonderful way of teaching, learning and playing.
 We are then free to have fun.

-I added the Nature Immersion to the program eleven years ago, when I was hearing more and more children protesting about being outside, or not wanting to walk, thus missing so much of the experience of innate learning provided by playing and exploring in nature.
+I added the Nature Immersion to the program fourteen years ago, when I was hearing more and more children protesting about being outside, or not wanting to walk, thus missing so much of the experience of innate learning provided by playing and exploring in nature.
 I decided that I needed to do more for my students in this regard.
 After researching the evidence that shows the importance that natural world exploration brings to the development of our children, and the health it brings into their life, I learned how to switch my practice of teaching a little bit.
 I was already practicing much of what I have learned with my students, but commiting to immersing in nature required significant planning.
 I was now able to convey to more parents how important environmental learning and tactile discovery is for our children.
 It is essential to our health and well-being in so many ways and it helps children tremendously in their ability to learn.
 I learned that the artificial environments that we so lovingly created for our children were leaving them starving for the natural world, and doing them a disservice in preparing them to learn in school.
 Now, entering our tenth year immersed in nature year around, here we are today, thriving, learning, laughing and growing.

 With all of that said, I am guessing that you may have a few questions.
 Please feel free to call and we can discuss the options available to suit your child’s needs.